kaarthikmohaan/b2b-ai-outreach-using-langchain-and-LLM-model/README.md

 This application successfully transforms manual outreach into an intelligent, scalable, and user-friendly workflow for business development teams.
 With further enhancements like user authentication, usage tracking, multi-user dashboards, and CRM integration, this tool can evolve into a powerful platform for enterprise-grade outreach automation.

 ---

-## 📄 License

-[Add your license here]

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📧 Contact

-[Add your contact information here]